From Dark Corner to DOT-COM:

 pioneering use of vote by mail.
 Now, the new cyber-frontier is the use of

-Internet technology to continue with the trend toward
+Internet technology to continue with the trend toward "e-government."

-"e-government."
-These believers accept all of the other arguments
+These believers accept all of the other arguments for online voting and throw

-for online voting and throw in a pinch of technological fervor to tie them
+in a pinch of technological fervor to tie them into a complete package supporting

 The primary arguments in favor of online voting focus on